mjmlio/mjml/doc/components_1.md

 Use caution in choosing attributes and attribute values for email.
 Some widely used email clients don't support some popular attributes or some attribute values.
-Some email clients render a given attribute or attribute value differently than other clients.
+Or support them differently than other clients. https://www.caniemail.com/ might have valuable advice.
+In many cases, MJML will handle attributes that don't work to give developers a "decent" rendering, even if different than intended.
+We can't do it all.
 As [one Email Design Reference](https://templates.mailchimp.com/) (accessed 2019-12-23) said, "Coding an HTML email isn't much different than coding a website was back in the late '90s."
-Ouch!
 </aside>